linode/apl-core/README.md

 ✅  Onboard new development teams or projects within minutes in a comprehensive multi-tenant setup

-✅  Make development teams self-serving by providing access to predefined automatated tasks
+✅  Make development teams self-serving by providing access to predefined automation tasks

 ✅  Bring your favorite IdP, DNS and/or CA

 ## 🧑‍💻 Integrated technologies

-`Otomi` install, configures, integrates and automates all of your favorite technologies into a single installable platform package:
+`Otomi` installs, configures, integrates and automates all of your favorite technologies into a single installable and customizable package:

 <p align="center"><img src="https://github.com/redkubes/otomi-core/blob/README-0.15.0/docs/img/technologies.png" width="100%" align="center" alt="Integrated technologies"></p>